Razielhell/Meta-Generation/README.md

 > Using a prefix [naming convention](#asset-name-modifiers), using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types are already both sorted by prefix as well as able to be filtered in the content browser.
 <pre>
+<h4 align="center" name="structure-ProjectStructure">Hero Cross Reality Application - Project Structure</h4>

+<p align="center">This section describes the hierarchy of the game objects in the Unity project and their prerequisites.</p>
 Assets
     <a name="#structure-developers">_Developers</a>(Use a `_`to keep this folder at the top)
         DeveloperName